profBruno-UFC-Qx/2023.1-web-development/aulas/13/index.md

 ---
-title: Aula 13 - Sessões
+title: Aula 13 - Introdução a Promises
 nav_order: 13
 has_children: true
 has_toc: false